Thursday, July 29, 2021

 SUSAN PORTER REMEMBERS HER GRANDMOTHER

-In 1929, Susan Malvina Porter of Cooksville wrote a remembrance—or a “sketch,” as she called it— of her Grandmother, Amey Pitman Potter Porter (1789-1871).
-Susan recited her story as part of a family reunion or part of the many popular annual “Old Settlers Picnics” held in the village.
+In 1929, Susan Malvina Porter (1859-1939) of Cooksville wrote a remembrance—or a “sketch,” as she called it— of her grandmother, Amey Pitman Potter Porter (1789-1871).
+Susan recited her story as part of a family reunion and as part of the popular annual “Old Settlers Picnics” held in the village.
 And she may have used the Cooksville Cemetery as a backdrop for her story.

 Susan Porter (1859-1939)

-Grandmother Amey Porter was born in Rhode Island and married Dr. Isaac Porter (1783-1854).
-They had three children: William Micaiah, Joseph Kinnicutt, Phebe Rebecca and Isaac Gallup.
+Susan Porter's grandmother, Amey Porter, was born in Rhode Island and married Dr. Isaac Porter (1783-1854).
+They had four children: William Micaiah, Joseph Kinnicutt, Phebe Rebecca and Isaac Gallup.
 The family decided to settle in the new lands of Wisconsin, but unfortunately when Dr, Porter traveled later to join his family in Wisconsin, he acquired cholera from an ill boat passenger whom he had treated on the voyage through the Great Lakes.
 The Porters’ daughter Phebe, unfortunately, also died of cholera that same year.
 After the deaths, Grandmother Amey continued to live in Wisconsin with her sons.

 Susan was a life-long teacher in various southern Wisconsin communities.
 She wrote this brief story about her Grandmother, which provides glimpses of early life in the Wisconsin frontier settlement established by the Porters in 1846 on land they had purchased from the famous Senator Daniel Webster.
 The Porters named their newly-platted village “Waucoma,” which they located next to John and Daniel Cook’s earlier Village of Cooksville platted in 1842.